MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cli/pipeline-variable-group-secret-nonsecret-variables.md

 ## Run the sample

-After you publish the YAML file in GitHub, run the following script in a Bash shell in Azure Cloud Shell or locally.
+After you store the YAML file in GitHub, run the following Azure DevOps CLI script in a Bash shell in Cloud Shell or locally.
 The script creates the pipeline, variable group, and secret and nonsecret variables, and then modifies the variable values.

 Before you run the script, replace the following placeholders with your own values: